 How can you help retain students by participating in Early Alert?

-- Put a statement in your syllabus that you will be participating in early alert (see example of what kind of note to include at the bottom of this page)
+- Put a statement in your syllabus that you will be participating in early alert.

-- Refer students a few weeks into the semester who are at-risk of being unsuccessful for attendance related reasons
+- To connect students with support, refer students a few weeks into the semester who are struggling for attendance related reasons

-- Refer students who are at-risk for performance related reasons around mid-term.
+- To connect students who are struggling because of academic performance related reasons around mid-term.

 How can I sign-up to participate in Early Alert?

-- Each semester, send a short email to Early.Alert@llcc.edu. stating you would like to participate.
+- To connect students with additional support, each semester, send a short email to Early.Alert@llcc.edu. stating you would like to participate.
 The Early Alert staff will email you a roster of all your students within 24 hours in the form of a secure web-based Office 365 Excel file.

 - Open the file (link will be in email) and refer students you want to connect with extra support and a short note why.
 See the screen shots below for an example.

-How can I create an Early Alert for an at-risk student?
+How can I create an Early Alert Referral for an at-opportunity student?

 - Open link to roster in the email from Early Alert staff

-- Type “Y” to alert & connect at-risk students with support
+- Type “Y” to alert & connect students with support

 - Type reason for the alert